 I find that this is the most useful front page for Bullet Journal, and in the future, it’ll be pretty helpful in sorting out my journals.

 I also believe it’s the most neutral idea as well – it won’t define the whole journal style.
 It’ll just simply state the date.

 An Inspirational Quote

-If you like this idea be sure to check my post How To Draw Mandalas In Your Bullet Journal.
+If you like this idea, check my post How To Draw Mandalas In Your Bullet Journal.

 My One Word For This Year

-A very interesting practice I’ve found when I started Bullet Journaling is to actually pick a word to be your word of the year.
-This means – pick one word which would describe what you want to become and achieve by the end of the year.
+A very interesting practice I found when I started Bullet Journaling is to actually pick a word to be your word of the year.
+This means – picking one word which would describe what you want to become and achieve by the end of the year.

 Bullet Journal Key

 Key is a very useful page since the symbols there are the ones you’ll use all the time.